 In some cases, LVN programs can be completed within the span of a year.
-Having said that, the timeline is dependent on the type of education you’d like to receive.
+However, the timeline depends on the type of education you’d like to receive.
 For instance, one of the most common routes is a diploma program.

 LVN Diploma Program

-If you choose a diploma program, you can expect to study subjects like nursing fundamentals (theory and clinical), pharmacology, maternal and newborn, pediatrics, and professional development.
-Vocational Nursing programs can vary in course work and curriculum but, if you’re thinking of enrolling into one of these programs, you should look for schools that are best equipped to prepare you for real world experience.
+If you choose a diploma program, expect to study subjects like nursing fundamentals (theory and clinical), pharmacology, maternal and newborn, pediatrics, and professional development.
+Vocational Nursing programs vary in coursework and curriculum but if you’re thinking of enrolling in one of these programs, look for schools that are best equipped to prepare you for real-world experience.

 Bonus Option: LVN Degree